-This course will introduce the student to the environment of wind turbine.
-The student will obtain skills of proper identification, inspection, donning, and maintenance of personal protection equipment (PPE) and fall protection equipment.
+This course introduces students to the environment of wind turbine.
+Students will obtain skills of proper identification, inspection, donning, and maintenance of personal protection equipment (PPE) and fall protection equipment.
 An initial climb test will be administrated with a pass grade to proceed with Energy Technology plan of study.